President Obama recognizes First Lady’s leadership role in tackling childhood obesity.

 NPR: Kids Taste A Sweeter Veggie, White House Style

 Kids from an after school cooking class run by Share Our Strength visited the White House and toured the White House Kitchen Garden with Sam Kass.
-They talked about growing pizza in the White House Kitchen Garden, why spinach grown in the winter tastes sweeter, banana hotdog recipes (you can use any jelly you like,) and even what Sasha and Malia like to eat.
+They talked about growing pizza in the White House Kitchen Garden, anesthetist why spinach grown in the winter tastes sweeter, banana hotdog recipes (you can use any jelly you like,) and even what Sasha and Malia like to eat.

 Allison Aubrey tagged along and put together a wonderful story for NPR’s Morning Edition.